passon-engineering/sw-go-template-server/README.md

+Here's the updated README to reflect the new functionality and usage instructions for your `sw-go-template-server`:

+---

 # sw-go-template-server

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Welcome to the `sw-go-template-server` repository!
-This is a foundational Golang server template that offers HTTPS/HTTP support out-of-the-box.
-It is designed with extensibility in mind, allowing you to easily integrate hardware I/O, various databases, and other functionalities as you see fit.
+This foundational Golang server template offers flexible HTTPS/HTTP support out-of-the-box.
+Designed for extensibility, it easily integrates hardware I/O, various databases, and other functionalities, making it ideal for a wide range of applications.

 ## Table of Contents